cvmfs/cvmfsexec/README.md

 If you're not using cvmfsexec but are using a container system, bind mount $PWD/dist/cvmfs into the container as /cvmfs.

-To unmount all repositories, use "umountrepo -a", or to unmount an individual repository use "umountrepo repository.name".
+To unmount all repositories, use `umountrepo -a`, or to unmount an individual repository use `umountrepo repository.name`.